ccaiman/covid-capstone/README.md

 ## Exploratory data analysis (EDA)

 EDA of data types with descriptive statistics and plots.
-I used eatmaps and scatterplots to analyze correlated features.
+I used heatmaps and scatterplots to analyze correlated features.

 ## Data cleaning/preprocessing